tytysam/seir_mongoDB-practice_bounty-hunters/README.md

 ## Read/Query

 - Do a query to see all the bounties
-- Do a query to find the bounty whose client is `Time Bureau`
+- Do a query to find the bounty whose client is `Time Bureau` --- hungry for more ---
-- Do a query to find the bounties who have been `captured`
+- Do a query to find the bounties who have been `captured` --- hungry for more ----
-- Do a query specific to the bounty you inserted
+- Do a query specific to the bounty you inserted --- hungry for more ----

 ## Remove